imkamrul/Denticare/README.md

 2.You can see all the services of this website.
 3.You can get information about doctors through this site.
 4.You can make appointments in this site.
-5.You can know the news.
+5.You can know their plan.